retreat-of-tbd/retreat-of-tbd.github.io/faq.md

 If an attendee (of any age) has chronic symptoms prior to Retreat that a doctor has evaluated and declared not contagious, they are welcome to attend.
 As with all other attendees, if symptoms change/worsen, we are asking that they depart.

 ----
-**How has the organizing team addressed community feedback in shaping the health and wellness policy?**
+**How has the organizing team addressed community feedback in shaping the health and wellness policy for TBD 5?**

 We are doing the following to address a variety of concerns and questions brought up by the community: